-“The winners today are 50 million children and 3 million teachers in 100,000 public schools,” said Senate Health, Education, Labor, and Pensions Committee Chairman Lamar Alexander (R-TN).
-“Our action would restore to states, communities, and teachers the responsibility for improving student achievement.
+"The winners today are 50 million children and 3 million teachers in 100,000 public schools,” said Senate Health, Education, Labor, and Pensions Committee Chairman Lamar Alexander (R-TN).
+“Our action would reverse the trend toward a national school board and restore to states, communities, and teachers the responsibility for improving student achievement.
 This is a bipartisan step forward to fix the No Child Left Behind law that everyone wants fixed.
-The United States Senate and House of Representatives should complete our work in December so that the president can sign it into law before the end of the year.”
+The United States Senate and House of Representatives should complete our work in December so that the president can sign it into law before the end of the year."

 “With today's vote by the conference committee to reauthorize the ESEA, we have moved closer to advancing the principles of Brown v.
 Board of Education, which said that the opportunity for a public education 'is a right which must be made available to all on equal terms,'” said Education and the Workforce Committee Ranking Member Bobby Scott (D-VA).
 “This agreement ensures that when achievement gaps are found, meaningful action will be taken to intervene and support the needs of students.
 It ensures that funds will continue to be directed to communities and give teachers and schools the resources they need to support all students.
 I look forward to the vote by the House and Senate that will send President Obama a bill that is indeed worthy of his signature.”